 §558.402.
 Standards Specific to Licensed and Certified Home Health Services.

-(a) In addition to the standards in Subchapter C of this chapter (relating to Minimum Standards for All Licensed Home and Community Support Services Agencies), an agency providing licensed and certified home health services must comply with the requirements of the Social Security Act and the regulations in Title 42 of the Code of Federal Regulations, Part 484.
-Copies of the regulations adopted by reference in this section are indexed and filed in the Texas Department of Human Services, 701 W. 51st Street, Austin, Texas 78751-2321, and are available for public inspection during regular working hours.
+(a) In addition to the standards in Subchapter C of this chapter (relating to Minimum Standards for All Licensed Home and Community Support Services Agencies), an agency providing licensed and certified home health services must comply with applicable requirements of 42 United States Code, Chapter 7, Subchapter XVII and the regulations in 42 CFR, Part 484.

-(b) An agency providing licensed and certified home health services that plans to implement a home health aide training and competency evaluation program must meet the requirements in §97.701(d)-(f) of this title (relating to Home Health Aides).
+(b) An agency providing licensed and certified home health services that plans to implement a home health aide training and competency evaluation program must meet the requirements in §558.701(d)-(f) of this title (relating to Home Health Aides).